erkkah/tigr/README.md

 Use the [tigrfont](https://github.com/erkkah/tigrfont) tool to create your own bitmap fonts from TTF or BDF font files.

+Since TIGR version 3.1, unicode-encoded font sheets are supported, making it possible to render any glyph in your fonts.
+Text is still just rendered LTR, though.

 ### Custom pixel shaders

 TIGR uses a built-in pixel shader that provides a couple of stock effects as controlled by `tigrSetPostFX`.